jorritvanderheide/human-ai_collaboration_in_the_kitchen/DataAnalysis/README.md

 ### ANN configurations

 Configurations where (30,30) represent an ANN with two layers of 30 nodes each.
+9 configurations total.

 1 layer: (30)   (60)